 2. Community is about COMMUNICATION.
 The “Lone Wolf” is not allowed to thrive in existence in a strong community, especially in the Kingdom Community.
 There was importance in letting one another know where they might be going or would be.
 There seemed to be a certain level of transparency in communicating.
 It wasn’t about control, it was about accountability.
 Accountability carries among its definitions, one which is “information before it is required”.
 I like to think of it as caring through sharing.
 If the group or anyone in the group doesn’t know “where” a person is, then there is a diminishing of caring that could arise.
 The opposite is also true, through transparency, I care enough to let you know where I am at or how I am doing.
 A growing and strengthening community that thrives on care, doesn’t allow “I don’t know” to be a viable excuse when it is connected to a person, their whereabouts, or even greater their spiritual development.

 These two elements of community are somewhat universal.
 They are evident, I believe in every type of community that is found.
-Without them, I’m not so sure that a person can say without doubt that they have a strong community around them.
-Its more important that this describe the atmosphere of the church.
+Without them, I’m not so sure that a person can say without a doubt that they have a strong community around them.
+It’s more important that this describes the atmosphere of the church.
 It is from the strength of this type of community, that you have a united mission and vision and find your gifts to contribute to the thriving and growth of that community.
 The goal is to create this type of behavior in every group found within the community of the church.
-Not only should this be the evidence of community in the corporate, but it should also run as a thread through small group ministry too…after all, we can only be as strong as the weakest connection.
-Lets leave no room for disconnect!
+Not only should this be the evidence of community in the corporate, but it should also run like a thread through small group ministry too…after all, we can only be as strong as the weakest connection.
+Let’s leave no room for disconnect!